Text From Infographic

 - Follow CDC’s recommendations for using a facemask.

-- The use of facemasks is crucial only for people who show symptoms of these illnesses, health workers, and people who are taking care of someone in close settings.
+- The use of medical masks is crucial only for healthcare workers and people who are taking care of someone in close settings.

 - Eye Injuries in the Workplace